apache/tvm/docs/deploy/vitis_ai.rst

 Now, we can build the TVM runtime library for executing the model.
 The TVM target is 'llvm' as the operations that can't be handled by the DPU are executed on the CPU.
-The Vitis-AI DPU is DPUCADX8G as we are targeting the cloud DPU and this DPU indetifier is passed as a config to the TVM build call.
+The Vitis-AI DPU is DPUCADX8G as we are targeting the cloud DPU and this DPU identifier is passed as a config to the TVM build call.

 .. code:: python